o-power/new-car-registrations/README.md

 Bugs and fixes.

 Was not required to be responsive.
+### User Story Testing
+* I want to understand the trend in total new car registrations in Ireland.
+  The stacked area chart shows the trend in total new car registrations in Ireland.
+It also shows how the downward trend in recent years may be attributed to the increase in used car imports.
+* I want to understand which car makes have increased/decreased in popularity.
+  The bump chart with the car logos shows how the ranking of the different car makes has changed.
+It easily allows us to compare a relatively large number of categories (the top 10 car makes).
+* I want to understand which car models make up the most new car sales.

+* I want to understand which car colours have increased/decreased in popularity.
+* I want to understand which counties buy the most new cars per head of population.

 ## Deployment
 The project was developed on AWS Cloud9.
 A repository was created on GitHub and regular commits were made.